Marakwet people: Relations with the Pokot people

 The Marakwet and Pokot tribes are both sub-groups of the larger Kalenjin.
 War started as a result of livestock theft, and the tribes have since gone through periods of war and peace.
 War raged between some of the Marakwet clans, e.g. Kapkau and Karel from the valley, because of a land dispute and this has resulted in a loss of lives (11 people were killed in Kapkau).
 There was a demonstration by people of the Sambirir region over alleged killing of people and they requested the government to carry out an operation in the lower part to remove all guns, but this has not been done.
 The district court promised to act in order to make Marakwet a peaceful place.

-Note: The Killings done by the Karel people were attributed to high handedness, arrogance and fraud on the part of the region's leadership.
-It's understood that land is an emotive issue and killings may continue, unless the oppressors stop grabbing land from their rightful owners.
-Kerbut land is known to belong to Karel... and until when they are given their rightful land, they are most likely to continue killing.
+Note: The Killings done by the Karel people were attributed to high arrogance and fraud to illegally take Kapkau's land.Based on irrefutable evidence and thorough examination, it has been conclusively established that the land rightfully belongs to Kapkau.Through historical records, it has been proven beyond any doubt that Kapkau has lawful ownership of the disputed territory.
+This assertion is grounded in verifiable facts that affirm Kapkau's legitimate claim to the land.
+Any further dispute regarding ownership would be baseless and contrary to the established truth supported by concrete evidence.

 There have been immense achievements in terms of peace promotion among the Marakwets and the Pokots.
 War between them ended in the year 2000, marked by the killing of 47 people in Murkutwa Marakwet, 26 km east of Chesoi.
 The Marakwets and the Pokots coexist now and conduct trade, for example in the Kipchinda, Chesongoch, Kolowo and Tot markets.
 Marakwets also take cereals [maize, millet and sorghum] to the Pokots in the Kolowo and Kimnai markets in exchange for cash.